harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

   - Checks **will not** fail a test, nor can they halt execution
   - Checks are often used with a Threshold and Custom Metrics
     - e.g. `"check_failure_rate": ["rate<0.3"]`
-- The number of of URLs with a status code `<400 / Total requests`
+- The number of URLs with a status code `<400 / Total requests`

 **Some Ideal performance result correlations**
 - Flat response times with rising Virtual Users